pulpfreepress/it-590-aws/README.md

 # it-590-aws

 Collection of example CloudFormation templates, bash shell scripts, and Python code.
-To run these examples on Windows machines, install <a href="https://git-scm.com/downloads">git</a> with git-bash window.
+To run these examples on Windows machines, install <a href="https://git-scm.com/downloads">git</a> with git-bash terminal.

 **NOTE:** I welcome suggestions for examples and pull requests.
 Also, many of these examples depend on and reference resources located in other stacks that are assumed to be deployed.
 (Cross-Stack References) See the **Depends on** for each repo sub-project below.